top of page

 Storytelling

-Don't believe that only straight-A students with heaps of extracurriculars have great essay material to work with.
-I've helped students write knockout essays about starting a doomed business, crashing a car, missing the last train in a foreign country, and being lousy golfers.
+Don't believe that only straight-A students with heaps of extracurriculars have great material to work with.
+I've helped students write knockout essays about starting a doomed business, crashing a car, missing the last train in a foreign country, and being a lousy golfer.
 It's about owning who you are and showing how you've grown, led, listened, changed... and will continue to do so.

 Craft

-If a student gets "stuck" in the complexity of putting it all together, co-writing on a Zoom shared screen is a game-changer!
+If a student gets "stuck" in all that complexity, co-writing on a Zoom shared screen is a game-changer!
 Together we dump out all the puzzle pieces, turn them right side up, and arrange them to create a seamless whole.
-I *love* doing these kinds of puzzles, and can help you sort yours out efficiently -saving time and frustration!
+I *love* doing these kinds of puzzles, and can help you sort yours out efficiently - saving time and frustration!

 Pro Tip / Free Resource

 Do not throw away your shot!
-AO's consider certain topics irredeemably cliché/overused, no matter how scintillating your take!
-Check out Episodes 4, 5, and 6 of the Inside the Yale Admissions Office Podcast for a refreshingly honest look into what AO's do (and don't!) want to read.
+Episodes 4, 5, and 6 of the Inside the Yale Admissions Office Podcast share an honest look into what AO's do (and don't) want to read in a college.
+Certain topics are irredeemably cliché/overused, no matter how scintillating your take -- so choose your essay topic wisely!

 The Process

 We typically start with a free 30 minute Zoom call (book online here!) where I get to know the student’s goals, timeline, and “where they are at”.
-I send students a Google Doc to help organize their schools, deadlines, essays, etc. I may ask them to send/create a resume to make sure nothing important gets left out.
+I send students a Google Doc to help them organize, schools, deadlines, essay prompts, etc. I ask them to send/create a resume to make sure nothing important gets left out.
 Then, we meet over Zoom (or exchange Google Docs) an average of four times:

 1